On the south side of Asan Tole is the Yita Chapal (Southern Pavilion), which was once used for festival dances (the dance platform out...

-This local sweet house is the place to reacquaint yourself with South Indian vegetarian snacks such as dosas and idly (pounded rice...
+This bustling local sweet house is the place to reacquaint yourself with South Indian vegetarian snacks such as dosas, idly (pounded...

 Asan Tole information